Knowledge Base

 1. The Message-ID property is displayed in the Internet headers section (Fig. 2.).
 The easiest way to find it is to copy the whole section's content (right-click the section and choose Select All, then Copy), paste it into any text editor and use the editor's search functionality to look for Message-ID.

-Outlook on the web (Office 365)
+New Outlook for Windows and Outlook on the web (OWA)

 Viewing message details in Outlook on the web.

-Fig. 3.
+Fig. 4.
 Viewing message details in Outlook on the web.

 Warning

-Make sure to find the right identifier (Message-ID), as shown in Fig. 4.
+Make sure to find the right identifier (Message-ID), as shown in Fig. 5.
 Do not confuse it with the X-MS-Exchange-Organization-Network-Message-Id property that might also appear in the message header.

 How to track emails in Exchange Server via Message-ID

-When you know a Message-ID, you can track all emails with that particular Message-ID and get various information on the flow of these emails (e.g. their delivery status).
+When you know a Message-ID, you can track all emails with that particular Message-ID and get various information on the flow of these emails (e.g., their delivery status).
 All this information is included in the message tracking log.
-To generate an HTML message tracking log, you need to execute the following cmdlet in the ems Exchange Management Shell (EMS):
+To generate an HTML message tracking log, you need to execute the following cmdlet in the Exchange Management Shell (EMS):

 Get-MessageTrackingLog -MessageId "MESSAGE_ID" | ConvertTo-Html > C:\report1.html